 The 20s Routine

-Hopefully when you shimmy into your 20s, grumpy teenage skin behind you, but don't panic if that's not the case for you.
+Hopefully when you shimmy into your 20s, grumpy teenage skin is behind you, but don't panic if that's not the case.
 “Acne may persist in one’s 20s, leaving marks, scars and uneven pigmentation,” explains Dr. Joshi.
 Get familiar with cleansing for your skin type, exfoliate regularly and add in serums, especially ones that are loaded with antioxidants which are enormously effective for fighting free radical damage.
 Oh.
 And for the love of Harry Styles, take your makeup off before bed.

 Do: Find a sunscreen you love and wear it every single day.
 Yes, even if it’s wintery and the weather sucks.
 “Cumulative sun damage over decades leads to the appearance of age spots and pigmentation as early as our 30s,” notes Dr. Joshi.
 Which is why getting in the habit of wearing SPF everyday is the single most important thing you can do to protect your skin.
 Future You will thank you.
 And so will Present Us: Hey!
 Thanks!

 In your 30s, elastin and collagen production will begin to decline, and cumulative sun damage and hormonal changes may cause hyperpigmentation.
 Dr. Joshi also notes that you may begin to notice “more pronounced static (facial) lines, hollows under eyes, and some volume loss in the midface leading to skin sagging around the mouth.”
 Now’s the time to be proactive with actives (Retinoids!), brightening (Vitamin c!
 Lactic acid!) and hydration (Hyaluronic acid!
 Niacinamide!).